-The Phantom 4 flight modes gives you so many flying angles to create awesome film.
-The Phantom 4 Pro also has many autonomous safety flight systems such as collision sensing and smart return to home giving you peace of mind when you fly.
+The Phantom 4 Pro also has many autonomous safety systems such as obstacle detection and smart return to home technology.

 - Active Track (Profile, Spotlight, Circle)